FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source.md

 Source direct orientation pitch angle, in degrees.
 Think of _pitch_ in the nautical sense of the word, how a boat _pitches_ up and down in stormy seas.

-> **Pitch and Yaw can be used to make a source more diffuse by turning its direct sound away from the listener**
+> Pitch and Yaw can be used to make a source more diffuse by turning its direct sound away from the listener.

 **Aperture**

 The aperture parameter relates to the “sound cone” projected by the virtual source in the acoustic space, and is measured in degrees.
 It determines whether the source will be very directive (small aperture), or omnidirectional (large aperture) inside the reverberant environment.

-> **Aperture can make a source 'activate' more of the acoustic space**
+> Aperture can make a source 'activate' more of the acoustic. space

 ### Send LFE